 - Technology: hardware, software, infrastructure, etc.

-Knowledge programs are informal, with no defined processes in place and no metrics program specific to KM.
-Employees are often recognized and rewarded for being the only person to know something, sending a message that knowledge hoarding is preferred to collaboration.
+- Recognition – Knowledge programs are informal, with no defined processes in place and no metrics program specific to KM.
+Employees are often recognized and rewarded for being the only person to know something.
+This sends the message that knowledge hoarding is preferred to collaboration.

-Processes are established for capturing and sharing tacit knowledge, a content repository (or repositories) is identified, and executives understand the potential for improvements to quality, productivity, and cost metrics if the program succeeds.
+- Instantiation – Processes are established for capturing and sharing tacit knowledge.
+Content repositories are identified, and executives understand the potential for improvements to quality, productivity, and cost metrics if the program succeeds.

-With tools and processes established in the instantiation phase, measurable returns on investment (ROI) are identified in the value realization phase.
+- Value Realization – With tools and processes established, measurable returns on investment (ROI) are identified in this phase.
 Initial processes are adjusted to accelerate publishing and maintenance, and interest in KM spreads beyond a core department.

-Knowledge sharing and collaboration are now commonplace, allowing new approaches to staffing and organizational structures.
-KM processes are extended though every phase is applied to each pillar, the progression looks different for each of the four aspects being examined for the development of knowledge management.
+- Strategic – Knowledge creation, sharing and collaboration are now commonplace, allowing new approaches to staffing and organizational structures.
+KM processes are extended through every phase is applied to each pillar, the progression looks different for each of the four aspects being examined for the development of knowledge management.

-Once executives see the return on investment for their KM program, you are in the value realization phase, where your KM program begins to expand beyond support and into other areas of the business.
+Once executives see the ROI for their KM program, you are in the value realization phase.
+The KM program begins to expand beyond support and into other areas of the business.

 The strategic phase is the final one, in which you will typically see executives lead by example and reward knowledge sharing.
 Typically, a cross-enterprise knowledge czar is appointed to manage the ongoing maintenance and enhancements of your program.
 This person sends regular reports on KM efforts to the executive team.

-The recognition phase in regards to the people aspect is painfully apparent as you’ll notice informal collaboration, if any, and no goals or incentives for your team to share their knowledge
+The recognition phase in regards to the people aspect is painfully apparent as you’ll notice little or only informal collaboration.
+There are few goals or incentives for your team to share their knowledge

-As you progress to the instantiation phase, knowledge management training is provided, goals and incentives are introduced for KM outcomes, and someone is held accountable to maintain the editing and maintenance of resources.
+As you progress to the instantiation phase, knowledge management training is provided.
+The team shares goals and incentives for KM outcomes, and someone is held accountable to maintain the editing and maintenance of resources.

-Once you’re in the strategic phase, your customers are involved in the creation and maintenance of content, improved collaboration among customers and employees enables “swarming” support and the executive team has committed to a long-term committed for dedicated KM funding.
+Once in the strategic phase, your customers are involved in the creation and maintenance of content.
+Improved collaboration among customers and employees enables “swarming” support.
+The executive team commits to long-term, dedicated KM funding.

-There is no formal processes in the recognition phase.
+There are no formal processes in the recognition phase.
 At best, your knowledge tracked in support cases and on Post-it notes scattered across your desk.

 Process establishment for knowledge capture, publishing, and maintenance begins in the instantiation phase.